tigerfarm/work/book/AndroidNotify/README.md

 # Twilio Notify Android Quickstart

+Following the steps I used to set up required configurations and run the sample Twilio notification app on my phone.
+This allows notification to be send and received on the phone that running the notification app.

 Once all requirements are configured and the Notify App compiled, I ran the Notify App on my phone.
-Run the app and register your user identity.
+In the app, I register your user identity which created a Twilio Notify Binding.
 ````
 User Notify App >> Binding Twilio Function >> Twilio creates a Notify Binding.